The dawning of the age of genomic medicine, finally

 Venter is staking his latest entrepreneurial venture on that expectation.
 Earlier this week, he announced formation of a new company, Human Longevity Inc., to undertake a massive project: sequencing 40,000 human genomes a year in a search for new therapies to preserve health and fight off diseases, including cancer, heart disease and Alzheimer's.

 To do that, Human Longevity will use two HiSeq X Ten machines and has an option to buy three more.
-The sequencers, made by Illumina Inc., can map a single genome for as little as $1,000.
+The sequencers, made by Illumina Inc. (ILMN.O), can map a single genome for as little as $1,000.

 Collins' government-funded Human Genome Project spent $3 billion and took 13 years to sequence the human genome.